Circular Economy

 Performances

-The Company prioritized the environmental friendly products (Green Products) in the procurement of materials, equipment, and office supplies.
+The Company prioritized the environmentally friendly products (Green Products) in the procurement of materials, equipment, and office supplies.
 This aims to motivate suppliers to develop their production processes for environmentally friendly products and reduce negative environmental impacts throughout the supply chain.

+In 2025, Thaioil Group’s procurement of environmentally friendly products was 98%, which exceeds the target of 98% of total spending in this product category.
+In relation to this, Thaioil Group was able to avoid indirect greenhouse gas (Scope 3) of 1,993,198 Kilogram of carbon dioxide equivalents.
 Furthermore, The Company also prioritized other several products and services purchasing implementations that reduce the environmental impact.
-For instance, changes to use mini bus EV for employee transportation, using eco-friendly cleaning products, using energy-efficient 5-star appliances, sourcing environmentally friendly electrical control equipment, and LED explosion proof light.
+For instance, the procurement of environmentally friendly electrical control equipment, the use of vehicles certified with the Green Label, changing to use minibus EV for employee transportation, using eco-friendly cleaning products, using energy-efficient 5-star appliances, sourcing environmentally friendly electrical control equipment, and using LED explosion-proof light.

 Opportunities